ayush-grwl/OffiqlAssignment/README.md

 2) Open the project in any spring boot supported IDE like eclipse
 3) Run the project as spring boot app
 4) Open postman and run the endpoints

+To dowwnload the video click on DemoVideo and click view raw